DeepSeek V4: Enterprise Reasoning and Agentic Sovereignty

 Best Practices for Deployment

-- Quantization: Utilize 4-bit or 8-bit quantization to run V4 on existing server hardware without significant loss in reasoning accuracy.
+- Quantization: Utilize 4-bit or 8-bit quantization to run V4-Flash on existing server hardware without significant loss in reasoning accuracy.
+Note that V4-Pro's 1.6T-parameter footprint still expects multi-GPU clusters even at 4-bit.

 - RAG Orchestration: Implement advanced Retrieval-Augmented Generation (RAG) to ground the model's reasoning in the latest internal company data.